berkimbayev/kinnow/README.md

 </p>

 ###
-1. **Distraction.** All the people sitting in front of you might somehow distract you from watching.
+1. **Distraction.** Since the screen is placed in front of the audience, you can see all the people sitting in front of you.
+And they all might somehow distract you from watching.

-2. **Discomfort.** During the movie, you might feel tiredness, as well as neck pain and lower back pain.
+2. **Discomfort.** Again, since the screen is in front of you, you need to keep your head upright.
+That's why during the movie, you might feel neck pain, as well as lower back pain.
+And after the long movie, you might feel very tired.

-3. **Inequality.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.
+3. **Inequality between the rows.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.